-The Gunners were blown away inside 20 minutes by Brendan Rodgers' men in February, and the Welshman believes that this is the level his team should always aspire to reach
+The Gunners were blown away inside 20 minutes by Brendan Rodgers' men in February, and the Welshman believes that his the level his team should always aspire to reach

-Allen hailed the brilliance of that spell and the midfielder has urged his side to strive for that level of performance in every match.
+Allen hailed the brilliance of that spell and urged his side to strive for that level of performance in every match.

 "I don't think I've seen a better performance in 20 minutes of football from the first whistle," the midfielder told Liverpool's official magazine.
 "Our target now is to make sure we do that in every game.